tasnimahmed11/tasnimahmed11/README.md

-# Hi there, Tasnim here ...
+# Hi there, Tasnim here!

-I am a ...

-passionate about creating an impact with technology, ideating and implementing technological solutions for ....
+I am an aspiring ML engineer with a passion to learn and implement different tools and projects for sustainability

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on developing a platform to share environmental initiatives in the UAE
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Generative AI toolkits
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on cool, green and sustainable projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with "What do I want from life?"

-- 📫 How to reach me: ...
+- 📫 How to reach me: tasnim.ahmed@nyu.edu

 ## Skills and Technologies 🛠️